By Eric Johnson

-After Brigham Young succeeded Joseph Smith, Rigdon convinced some of the Mormons to leave Illinois and settle near Pittsburgh, PN.
-Rigdon’s new church was called Church of Christ (Rigdonite) and his followers were called Rigdonites.
+After Young succeeded Smith as the second president of the LDS Church, Rigdon convinced some of the Mormons to leave Illinois and settle near Pittsburgh, PA. as he started a new church called Church of Christ (Rigdonite), with his followers being called Rigdonites.
 William Bickerton (1815-1905), who had immigrated to the United States from England and became a coal miner, left the Methodist church and followed Rigdon.
 He was baptized and became an elder and evangelist in Rigdon’s church, never having met Joseph Smith nor Brigham Young.

 Within a couple of years, disagreements between Rigdon and his followers led to the dissolving of the new church.
 Many ended up following William E. McLellin and Benjamin Winchester, as they followed the leadership of David Whitmer.
 Bickerton continued following Rigdon, though Rigdon left the church for good in 1847.

-Bickerton (left) then became associated with the Utah-based The Church of Jesus Christ of Latter-day Saints in Elizabeth, PN from March 1851 to March 1852 and became an elder.
-However, in 1852, Brigham Young sent representatives to him and told him that he had to teach plural marriage; Bickerton refused and then disassociated himself with the LDS Church.
-In Green Oak, PN in July 1862, Bickerton began his own church and claimed to be the rightful successor to Smith.
+Bickerton then became associated with the Utah-based The Church of Jesus Christ of Latter-day Saints in Elizabeth, PA from March 1851 to March 1852 and became an elder.
+However, in 1852, second LDS president Brigham Young sent representatives to Bickerton and told him that he had to teach plural marriage; Bickerton refused and then disassociated himself with the LDS Church.
+In Green Oak, PA in July 1862, Bickerton began his own church and claimed to be the rightful successor to Smith.
 In 1875, he convinced several dozen families to move to Kansas, founding the Zion Valley Colony, which later became the town of St. John, Kansas.

-In 1880, William Cadman succeeded Bickerton as the president of the church; Bickerton had been ousted due to a charge of adultery.
-Although he claimed innocence, Bickerton was disfellowshiped that same year. although he was never excommunicated.
+In 1880, Bickerton had been ousted due to a charge of adultery and William Cadman succeeded him as the president of the church .
+Although he claimed innocence, Bickerton was disfellowshiped that same year, although he was never excommunicated.
 In 1902, Bickerton was reinstated to the church and remained a faithful member until his death three years later.